Broadway Eye Center

 As a progressive disease, AMD reveals itself in stages.

 • Subclinical AMD is the earliest detectable stage of age-related macular degeneration.
 The first warning sign comes in the form of trouble seeing at night.
 Many people blame poor night vision (caused by impaired "dark adaptation") on the normal aging process and don’t report the symptom to their doctor.
 Don’t make that mistake.
 If you begin having difficulty driving at night, reading in dim light or adjusting to seeing in the dark, tell your eye care professional.
 Identifying AMD at this point is critical to proactively managing AMD.
+Tests like contrast sensitivity (M&S Technologies) and dark adaptation (AdaptDx) can identify Subclinical AMD.

 • Early to Intermediate AMD